cado-security/product-help/docs/cado-response/discovery-import/import/data-types/logs.md

 # Log Types
 Cado Response supports the processing of a wide range of evidence types.
 These may differ slightly based on your cloud platform.

+## What cloud logs can Cado import from cloud Storage?
+Cado can import most cloud log types from cloud storage, including:

 ### AWS Log Formats
 - Cloud Trail logs
 - Guard Duty logs